brainboxdotcc/DPP/docpages/example_programs/the_basics/attachments.md

 		/* Check which command they ran */ if (event.command.get_command_name() == "file") {

-            dpp::message msg(event.msg.channel_id, "Hey there, I've got a new file!");
+            dpp::message msg(event.command.channel_id, "Hey there, I've got a new file!");

             /* attach the file to the message */ msg.add_file("foobar.txt", dpp::utility::read_file("path_to_your_file.txt"));